Field Service Representative Jobs in USA with Visa Sponsorship

 Which companies sponsor Field Service Representatives for H-1B visas?

 Technology companies, medical device manufacturers, industrial equipment providers, and telecommunications firms frequently sponsor technical field service roles.
-Companies like Siemens, GE Healthcare, Cisco, and specialized equipment manufacturers have established H-1B sponsorship programs for qualified technical positions requiring specialized knowledge.
+Companies like Siemens, GE Healthcare, Cisco, and specialized equipment manufacturers have established H-1B visa sponsorship programs for qualified technical positions requiring specialized knowledge.

 What makes a Field Service Representative role qualify as a specialty occupation?